Nick Lachey Offers Advice to BTS After They Announce Break - E! Online

 The singer, who rose to fame with boy band 98 Degrees in the '90s, weighed in on the news that the South Korean pop group's rep confirmed on June 14: That its members planned to "take time to explore some solo projects at this time and remain active in various different formats."

-"I think everyone's got that creative itch that you have to scratch," Nick, 48, said on E!'s Daily Pop, "and for some, it works out."
+"I think everyone's got that creative itch that you have to scratch, and for some, it works out," Nick, 48, said on E!'s Daily Pop, while promoting his partnership with McCormick Grill Mates.

 On June 15, BTS member Jungkook clarified on the South Korean live streaming app VLive that BTS will not be disbanding or going on hiatus but will stay active as a group even as individual members work on their own projects, the group's rep told Rolling Stone.